Mental Health Advice for International Students

 By Selene Angier

-COVID, exams in another language, culture shock—there’s a lot to be stressed about when you are an international student.
+Exams in another language, culture shock, homesickness — international students at US universities may experience additional sources of stress and anxiety while studying abroad.
 We talked to a licensed psychologist and fellow international student about mental health resources and self-care tips.

 A female international student with glasses pushed to the top of her head sits across from a male therapist during a mental health wellness appointment